The NCBLA Board of Directors

 United States National Ambassador for Young People's Literature Information

-The Center for the Book at the Library of Congress
+The Center for the Book at the Library of Congress, Co-Sponsor of the Ambassadorship Program

 The Exquisite Corpse Adventure